-FIG. 10: Numerically computed difference in hydrodynamic and elastic force between two particle with homeotropic anchoring at Er = 2, averaged over a period of the field and plotted as a function of particle separation.
-For the range of parameters plotted the hydrodynamic forces always result in particle attraction, while the elastic forces are more repulsive at closer distances.
-The total force difference is also plotted, and we see the equilibrium position occurs at $s \approx 0.429$.
+FIG. 10.
+Numerically computed difference in hydrodynamic and elastic force between two particles with homeotropic anchoring at $\rm Er=2$ , averaged over a period of the field and plotted as a function of particle separation in dimensionless units.
+For the range of parameters plotted, the hydrodynamic forces always result in particle attraction, while the elastic forces are more repulsive at closer distances.
+The total force difference is also plotted, and we see the equilibrium position occurs at $s\approx0.429$ .